- distance: about 8.3 km. (plus at least 2.5 km. on the portage trail and another 400m paddling around the island we camped on)

 Well, not for the Diablo!
 We decided to break it into sections with the first one being the carry from the water up to the top of the steepest part of the trail where things levelled out somewhat.
 Complicating matters was that we often had to find the trail first.
 It has not been groomed in years and the ferns and alders have filled in the blank spaces very nicely.
 Carrying half-loads, it took 45 minutes to deal with the steep first 200 meters.

-We did make use of our handsaws and marking tape to make the trail easier to deal with on second and third carries.
-It didn’t hurt that Max is a veritable trail hound with a real knack for finding the rumour of a trail in a mess of green.
+We did make use of our handsaws and prospectors’ tape to make the trail easier to see on second and third carries.
+It didn’t hurt that Max is a veritable trail hound with a knack for finding the mere rumour of a trail in a mess of green.

 Another thing that definitely did not hurt was the weight of our Swift Dumoine kevlar/carbon canoe.
 It weighs 42 lbs., much less than the weights on the leg press machines and loaded barbells we had spent the winter and spring pushing up and down at the gym.
 There are Steel trip reports out there with 80+ lb. canoes being carried up to Diablo Lake.
 My hat goes off to those who take on the added workload!